-In the wake of the COVID-19 pandemic, as the virus continues to evolve and the world’snew normal involves vaccines and masks in public places, the discussion surroundingviruses and their effect on the general population has become a part of our daily
+In the wake of the COVID-19 pandemic, as the virus continues to evolve and the

-turned to fiction to try to express the fears and worries that have arisen.
+many have turned to fiction to try to express the fears and worries that have arisen.

 In author Don W. Hill’s Vampiro Trilogy: Volume I: The Night Crawler Protocol, the